kah9509/kah9509/README.md

 #### I like ❤️

- trevel 🎒 ,bicycle 🚴🏻, game 🎮, take a rest 🛌
+ travel 🎒 ,bicycle 🚴🏻, game 🎮, take a rest 🛌
  already traveled - 🇰🇷🇹🇼🇯🇵🇸🇽🇹🇭
  want to travel - 🇺🇸🇫🇷🇲🇳🇳🇱🇮🇸